Cheng-Che/LeetCode/Questions.md

+## Find Smallest Letter Greater Than Target
+Given a list of sorted characters letters containing only lowercase letters, and given a target letter target, find the smallest element in the list that is larger than the given target.

+Letters also wrap around.
+For example, if the target is target = 'z' and letters = ['a', 'b'], the answer is 'a'.

 ## 4Sum II
 Given four lists A, B, C, D of integer values, compute how many tuples (i, j, k, l) there are such that A[i] + B[j] + C[k] + D[l] is zero.